The aim of the game is to slide the green square from the top right hand corner to the bottom left hand corner in the least number of moves.

 Match the cards of the same value.

 A game for 2 players.
 Can be played online.
 One player has 1 red counter, the other has 4 blue.
 The red counter needs to reach the other side, and the blue needs to trap the red.

 Can you beat Piggy in this simple dice game?
 Can you figure out Piggy's strategy, and is there a better one?

 Slide the pieces to move Khun Phaen past all the guards into the position on the right from which he can escape to freedom.

 The opposite vertices of a square have coordinates (a,b) and (c,d).
 What are the coordinates of the other vertices?

 A simple file for the Interactive whiteboard or PC screen, demonstrating equivalent fractions.

 Use an Excel spreadsheet to explore long multiplication.

-Use an interactive Excel spreadsheet to explore number in this
+Use an interactive Excel spreadsheet to investigate factors and multiples.

 A java applet that takes you through the steps needed to solve a Diophantine equation of the form Px+Qy=1 using Euclid's algorithm.